 My work explores the impact of time, space, and place upon the experiencing female body.
 I’m interested in examining the concepts of duration, repetition, and difference, and the ways in which they relate to transformation.
 My interdisciplinary practice examines these concepts through research, sound and music, performance, wearable sculpture, video, and conceptual photography.

-Amy is an MFA candidate in Art Practice at the School of Visual Arts in NYC.
-She received her BA in Art History and Fine Art Photography from the College of Design, Architecture, Art and Planning at the University of Cincinnati, graduating Magna Cum Laude.
-She lives and works in NYC and Cincinnati.
+My practice spans more than twenty years of imagery, composition, recording, international airplay, and performances in galleries, museums, music festivals and other venues.
+I received my MFA in Art Practice from the School of Visual Arts in NYC in 2018, and my BA in Art History and Fine Art Photography from the College of Design, Architecture, Art and Planning at the University of Cincinnati in 2008, graduating magna cum laude.
+I live and work in NYC and Cincinnati.